tc39/proposal-concurrency-control/README.md

 A major motivator for this proposal is the concurrency support in the [async iterator helpers proposal](https://github.com/tc39/proposal-async-iterator-helpers).
 While that proposal has gone to great lengths to allow for concurrent iteration of its produced async iterators (such as through `map` and `filter`), it does not provide any way to consume async iterators concurrently (such as through `some` or `forEach`).
 Additionally, there is no mechanism provided by that proposal for generically limiting concurrent iteration of async iterators.
 This propsal attempts to address those deferred needs.

 The concurrency control mechanism proposed here is also motivated by many other use cases outside of async iteration.
-For example, an application may want to limit it's concurrency of a certain function being invoked, or limit concurrent file reads, writes, or network requests.
+For example, an application may want to limit the concurrency of a certain function being invoked, or limit concurrent file reads, writes, or network requests.
 This proposal aims to provide a generic mechanism for controlling concurrency in JavaScript that can be used in a wide variety of use cases.

 ## Proposal